avbentem/raspi-uart-monitor/README.md

 This needs:

-- Raspberry Pi Model B Rev 1 or newer, such as a Raspberry Pi&nbsp;3
+- Raspberry Pi Model B Rev 1 or newer, such as a Raspberry Pi&nbsp;3.
-- Raspbian Jessie or newer
+- Raspbian Jessie or newer.
-- Node 6.9.x or newer
+- Node 6.9.x or newer.

 A modern Raspberry Pi probably includes [Node.js](https://nodejs.org/) and its package manager NPM.
 This has been tested on a Pi&nbsp;3 running Raspbian Jessie with Node.js 6.9.4 and NPM 3.10.10; when in doubt run `node --version` and